Old Testament Survey

 - Describe the change in Moses that took place during the forty years he spent in Midian (Exodus 7:7, for example).

-- ANSWER: We see that during his stay in Midian, he loses his self confidence and becomes the humble servant depending only on God.
-He has gone then from being a confident leader in Egypt who believed there wasn't' anything he couldn't do, to a person who doubts and who lacks confidence in his own abilities -- a man with whom God can now work.
+- ANSWER: We see that during his stay in Midian, he loses his self confidence and becomes a humble servant depending only on God.
+He has gone then from being a confident leader in Egypt who believed that there wasn’t' anything he couldn’t do, to a person who doubted and who lacked confidence in his own abilities—a man with whom God can now work.